Right in the middle of Copenhagen, in the neighbourhood of Christianshavn, you’ll find the alternative community of Christiania.

-For a more upscale meal, head to Spiseloppen, where an international team serves up fresh fish and meat dishes from an a la carte menu.
+For a more upscale meal, head to Spiseloppen, where an international team serves up fresh fish, meat and vegetarian dishes using local and seasonal ingredients.

-Vegetarians will want to head straight to Grønsagen, a cosy eatery and grocery shop where you can choose from a hot and cold buffet and pay for your meal by weight.
+Vegetarians and vegans are well-served in Christiania, but most will want to head straight to Grønsagen, a cosy eatery and grocery shop where you can choose from a hot and cold buffet and pay for your meal by weight

 The slightly fancier vegetarian dining club Morgenstedet offers hearty dishes made from organic and mostly local produce.